-The garage-dwelling makers in the audience are undoubtedly familiar with CNC milling, a subtractive process that involves a spindle, some raw material, and lots of noise.
-But 5-axis CNC milling is a whole new treasure trove of discoveries.
+Garage-dwelling makers are undoubtedly familiar with CNC routers.
+But a 5-axis CNC machine is a whole new treasure trove of discoveries...

 Computer numerical control, commonly referred to as CNC, is a term used to refer to the system in which a toolhead moves along predetermined paths to accomplish a variety of tasks, such as drilling, cutting, printing, or milling.